Anaid93/Pharmacy-CRUD-tkinter/README.md

 # Anaid Pharmacy
-Anaid Pharmacy is an easy desktop application created from a python library called tkinter, which allows us to create graphical desktop interfaces.
-The application will also be integrated with a SQLite database, which we can control with a program called DB Browser for SQLite.
+Anaid Pharmacy is an easy desktop app created from a python library called tkinter, which allows us to create graphical desktop interfaces.
+The app will also be integrated with a SQLite database, which we can control with a program called DB Browser for SQLite.
-This application allows us to add, edit and delete products.
+This app allows us to add, edit and delete products.

 ## Requirements